 "... will you order my [mausoleum] according to my instructions?
 My earnest request is that you [carve the figure of] my little dog below my statue and... garlands, perfume [jars], and all the [gladiatorial] contests of Petraites, so that through your kindness, my life can continue after death...
 Build it a hundred feet wide at the front, and two hundred feet from front to rear.
 I'd like fruit trees of all kinds surrounding my ashes, and lots of vines: it's quite wrong for a man to have an elegant house for life, and not to give thought to the longer place of residence....
 I want you also to depict ships in full sail and myself sitting on a dais wearing the toga with purple stripes and five gold rings, dispensing coins from a wallet to the people at large... [show] dining halls as well... and all the citizens having a good time in them.
 On my right, erect a statue of my Fortunata holding a dove, and leading along her puppy... some big wine jars sealed with gypsum to ensure that the wine doesn't leak out...
 Put a sundial in the middle, so that whoever wants to know time will read my name, whether he wants to or not... and give some thought to whether this inscription strikes you as suitable enough: "Here rests Gaius Pompeius Trimalchio of the household of Maecenas.
 He was formally declared priest of Augustus... he could have claimed membership of every Roman guild, (but) he refused.
 He was god-fearing, brave, and faithful.
 He grew from small beginnings and left thirty million, without ever hearing a philosopher lecture.
 Farewell, Trimalchio; and farewell, you who read this."
 As he uttered these words, Trimalchio began to weep...
 Fortunata, too, wept, and so did Habinnas.
 In fact, the whole household filled the dining-room with cries of grief, as though summoned to a funeral."(1)

 In early Rome, inhumation (the laying of the body in the ground or tomb) was a traditional form of burial that persisted even when other methods became fashionable.
-Cremation generally came into favor around the end of the fifth century BCE, but some old Roman families, such as the Cornelii Scipiones, perpetuated the earliest Roman funerary customs, especially during the third and second centuries BCE.
-Their apparent preference for inhumation is attested by the sarcophagi and the tuff slabs leaning against the walls of their family tomb.(5) Sulla, the dictator, was the first of the Gens Cornelia to be cremated, in 78 BCE, perhaps because he feared posthumous retribution for having exhumed and scattered the mortal remains of his political rival, Marius.(6) Despite the general popularity of cremation that developed, a vestige of the tradition of interment might be seen, as recorded by Cicero, in the os resectum (keeping a finger of the deceased to be buried in the earth after cremation).
+Cremation generally came into favor around the end of the fifth century BCE, but some old Roman families, such as the Cornelii Scipiones, perpetuated the earliest Roman funerary customs, especially during the third and second centuries BCE, as attested by the sarcophagi and the tuff slabs of this era leaning against the inner walls of their family tomb.(5) Sulla, the dictator, was the first of the Gens Cornelia to be cremated in 78 BCE, perhaps because he feared posthumous retribution for having exhumed and scattered the mortal remains of his political rival, Marius.(6) Despite the general popularity of cremation that developed, a vestige of the tradition of interment might be seen, as recorded by Cicero, in the os resectum (keeping a finger of the deceased to be buried in the earth after cremation).

-In cemeteries near and at Rome, such as the Isola Sacra necropolis, the Vatican necropolis (7), and certain burial sites that lay above the catacombs, inhumation and cremation burials lay side by side, even within the same mausoleum, as had been done as far back as the late eighth century BCE in the Archaic Necropolis in the Roman Forum.(8)
+In burial areas near and at Rome, including the Isola Sacra necropolis, the Vatican necropolis (7), and many of the cemetery grounds above the catacombs, inhumation and cremation burials lay side by side, even within the same mausoleum, as had been done as far back as the late eighth century BCE in the Archaic Necropolis in the Roman Forum.(8)

 During the rule of the emperor Trajan (98-117 CE), cremation began to be phased out in favor of inhumation once again.
 This was the type of interment preferred by Jews, Christians, and members of other Near Eastern sects, in accordance with their religious beliefs.
 Under the emperor Hadrian and his successors during the first half of the second century CE, burial in elaborately carved sarcophagi or other ornate repositories became fashionable among affluent Romans.
-Placed in elegantly decorated mausolea or hypogaea, these could have served as status symbols for families of the deceased.(10) A tomb might be restricted to the exclusive burial of one individual, while another might include the extended family of the owners, their freedmen, friends, and even relatives of friends.
-Meticulously-worded wills ensured that the wishes of the prospective deceased provided for the proper upkeep of the tombs as well as continued observance of prescribed rituals.
-The maintenance of sepulchral vineyards, orchards, and gardens was of great importance, as the sources of symbolic funerary offerings such as wine and roses.
-One of Ausonius' epigraphs specifically requests, "Sprinkle my ashes with pure wine and fragrant oil of spikenard.
+Placed in elegantly decorated mausolea or hypogaea, these could have served as status symbols for families of the deceased.(10) A sepulcher might be restricted to the exclusive burial of one individual, while another might include the extended family of the owners, their freedmen, friends, and even relatives of friends.
+Meticulously-worded wills provided for the proper upkeep of the tombs as well as continued observance of prescribed rituals.
+Of great importance also was the maintenance of sepulchral vineyards, orchards, and gardens, as the sources of symbolic funerary offerings such as wine and roses.
+One of Ausonius' epigraphs specifically requests: "Sprinkle my ashes with pure wine and fragrant oil of spikenard.
 Bring balsam, too, stranger, with crimson roses.
 Tearless my urn enjoys unending spring.
 I have not died, but changed my state."
+(Detailed instructions for burial and a funerary monument, planting of orchards, and perpetuation of rituals such as the presentation of offerings and the traditional funerary repasts, were found in a ninth-century parchment, the Epitaphia Heroum 31, transcribed from a marble tombstone of a Roman buried in ancient Andematunnum (Langres).
+Two pages of this copy were found in the binding of a tenth-century manuscript in a library at Basle: G. B. de Rossi, BAC 1:1, pp. 94-95).

-Another "peculiarly Roman" form of collective interment, precursor to the communal catacomb burials, was the columbarium, so-called because of its resemblance to a dovecote.
-Constructed above or below the ground, a columbarium's walls were honey-combed with small rectangular or apsed niches designed to hold clay or marble urns (ollae) containing the ashes of the deceased.
+Another "peculiarly Roman" and innovative form of collective interment, a precursor to the communal catacomb burials, was the columbarium, so-called because of its resemblance to a dovecote.
+Constructed above or below the ground, the structure's walls were honey-combed with small rectangular or apsed niches designed to hold clay or marble urns (ollae) containing the ashes of the deceased.

-Individuals in Rome could purchase burial space in non-private columbaria from fraternal organizations or burial clubs which had bought the land communally, or from companies that had built columbaria for speculation.
+Another common practice was the purchase of burial space in non-private columbaria from fraternal organizations or burial clubs which had bought the land communally, or from companies that had built columbaria for speculation.
 To encourage remembrance and visits to the deceased, columbaria typically were located near main highways: the via Appia, via Flaminia, and via Latina were lined with them.
+Their advantageous locations made them desirable sites for this type of investment.

 Collegia funeraticia, or burial societies, generally were organized for the benefit of the less prosperous or for slaves.
 Even after 64 BCE, when most other autonomous organizations came to be prohibited by Rome for fear of their being possible sources of political disturbances, funerary societies and "a few genuine artisans' clubs of long standing and proven respectability" were tolerated and protected by decree.(12) As a result, especially during the second and third centuries CE, a large number of collegia were formed that assumed responsibility for proper burials and for carrying on commemorative services like banquets and sacrifices.
 To gain such legal standing, certain already-established groups added the function of burial to their original purposes, or ostensibly supplanted other activities with funerary responsibilities.
 The term collegium itself often came to connote a burial society.
 The members of these clubs, affiliated through religious, familial, social, or occupational associations, are believed to have met monthly for the payment of dues for their funerary expenses and for occasional social activities.